Nature Explorer – Nesting Birds

 The Power of Stories

 Even when we study nature I like to interweave this more factual, exploratory learning with stories and imagination.
 I’ve chosen to delve into the traditional tale of The Ugly Duckling for Nesting Bird week with Floss.
-We have purchased the Early Years Curriculum Pack from Fiddlesticks.Education – it continues to be added to.
+We have purchased the Early Years Curriculum Pack from Fiddlesticks.Education – it’s not available any more but you can get the parts separately.
 One of the resources is The Ugly Duckling and we’ll be using these to explore number and letter learning too.

 Resources